tristanl2027/CS.11.06-Lab-6.1/README.md

 * It increases her depth by her aim multiplied by X.

-Again note that since Brooke’s on a submarine, down and up do the opposite of what she might expect: "down" means aiming in the positive direction.
+Again note that since Izzy’s on a submarine, down and up do the opposite of what she might expect: "down" means aiming in the positive direction.

 forward 5